isaklafleur/summary-by-a-full-stack-developer/m1w2d2-async-and-callbacks.md

 // function once every 1 second, just like a digital watch).
 // Use clearInterval() to stop the timer.

+// The clearInterval() method clears a timer set with the setInterval() method.
+// The ID value returned by setInterval() is used as the parameter for the
+// clearInterval() method.

 var myVar = setInterval(function(){ myTimer() }, 1000);

 function myTimer() {